Linear Network Coding, Linear Index Coding and Representable Discrete Polymatroids: Background and Related Work

 The connection between matroids and network coding was studied by Dougherty et. al. in \cite{DoFrZe}.
 In \cite{DoFrZe}, the notion of \textit{matroidal network} was introduced and it was shown that if a scalar linear solution over $\mathbb{F}_q$ exists for a network, then the network is matroidal with respect to a representable matroid.
 The converse that a scalar linear solution exists for a network if the network is matroidal with respect to a representable matroid was shown in \cite{KiMe}.

-A construction procedure was given in \cite{DoFrZe} to obtain networks from matroids, in which the resulting network admits a scalar linear solution over $\mathbb{F}_q,$ if the matroid is representable over $\mathbb{F}_q.$ Using the networks constructed using the construction procedure given in \cite{DoFrZe}, it was shown in \cite{DoFrZe_In} that there exists networks which do not admit any scalar and vector linear solution, but admit a non-linear solution.
+A construction procedure was given in \cite{DoFrZe} to obtain networks from matroids, in which the resulting network admits a scalar linear solution over $\mathbb{F}_q,$ if the matroid is representable over $\mathbb{F}_q.$ Using the networks constructed with the construction procedure given in \cite{DoFrZe}, it was shown in \cite{DoFrZe_In} that there exists networks which do not admit any scalar and vector linear solution, but admit a non-linear solution.
+In \cite{LiSu}, optimal solutions for cycilc networks were constructed from associated acyclic networks, motivated by results from matroid duality theory.
+Linear network codes over cyclic networks were characterized using matroids in \cite{SuLiCh}.

 Extending the notion of matroidal network to networks which admit error correction, it was shown in \cite{PrRa_ISIT} that a network admits a scalar linear error correcting network code if and only if it is a matroidal error correcting network associated with a representable matroid.
 Constructions of networks from matroids with error correction capability were provided in \cite{PrRa_ISIT,PrRa_ISITA}.